 Piet Koene, Spanish, has been named the Iowa Professor of the Year by the Carnegie Foundation for the Advancement of Teaching.
 In addition to teaching translation and interpretation at Northwestern, he is a nationally certified medical interpreter and state-certified court interpreter.

 Theatre professor Jeff Barker, another Northwestern professor who has been an Iowa Professor of the Year, believes that if theatre artists are going to change the world, they need to start by writing scripts.
 So he’s established a focus on playwriting that's unusual for a college our size.
 Barker invites students to be part of the process as he writes his own award-winning plays.
 He challenges and encourages them as they bring their own stories to Northwestern’s stage.
+In addition to writing more than 50 plays, he's the author of The Storytelling Church and Sioux Center Sudan.

 Yun Shin, art, won an Iowa Arts Council fellowship to create art for a one-woman show at the A.I.R.
 Gallery in New York City.
+She has also exhibited throughout the United States, including Chicago, Los Angeles, Austin, Des Moines and northwest Iowa.

 Dr. Jason Lief, youth ministry, is one of three religion professors who have recently published books.
-Lief published his second book, on Christianity and heavy metal music.
+Lief published his second book, on Christianity and heavy metal music, in 2017.
 Dr. John Vonder Bruegge examined first-century Galilee in the writings of Josephus, Luke and John through the lens of modern spatial theory.
 And Dr. John Hubers told the story of the Rev. Pliny Fisk, the first American missionary to the Middle East.

 Dr. Sara Tolsma, biology, and her colleagues are involving their students in SEA-PHAGES research sponsored by the Howard Hughes Medical Institute.
 We're 1 of only 2 Iowa colleges doing this ground-breaking research, which enables students to name their newly-discovered bacteriophages—a dream come true for any scientist!